 It doesn’t matter what car you drive these days; you are at risk of a recall.
 Some manufacturers have lower recall rates than others, but you’ll never get away from them fully.

-If you find out that your vehicle is subject to a BMW recall, it’s important you take the steps to repair it right away.
+If you find out that your vehicle is subject to a recall, it’s important you take the steps to repair it right away.
 Don’t wait and assume it’s not a big deal.
 There have been many injuries and deaths worldwide from apathetic people that didn’t take recalls seriously.
+Still, don’t let the idea of a recalled model put you off buying a pre owned BMW; almost all problems are promptly take care of.

 It would be a shame to have equipped yourself with all the modern safety features only to find yourself injured or dead because you didn’t act on a recall you received.
 Stay safe and enjoy the drive.